ucas-zihaowang/improved_mpl/README.md

 - propose a novel collision detection method with linear complexity based on Sturm's Theory In structured obstacle environments

+## Version

+- [Stable Version] Although this is a stable version, but may exists bugs.
+If you find them, please contacts authots by emails: wangzihao191@mails.ucas.edu.cn

 ## Installation

 ### Running Environment: